Ecma-TC54/tg3/SPECIFICATION.md

 The CLE specification aims to address several common use cases in software component lifecycle management.
 The following use cases are supported in version 1.0.0:

-v1.0.0 Supported Use Cases:
+### v1.0.0 Supported Use Cases:
 - General Availability: Track when new versions of a component are released and available for use
-- End of Support: Communicate when versions will no longer receive updates or support
+- End of Support/End of Life: Communicate when versions will no longer receive updates or support
 - Component Renaming: Handle cases where a component's identifiers change (e.g., package rename)

-Future Use Cases:
+### Future Use Cases:
+- Complex License Changes: Handling license changes for previously released versions.
+A maintainer may change the license for a previously released version, we may use a `licenseChange` event with a range of versions to handle this use case.
 - Component Bundling/Unbundling: Track when components are bundled into or extracted from larger packages
 - Component Acquisition: Handle cases where components change ownership
 - Extended Support: Support for third-party extended support offerings
+- Third Party Claims: Handling CLE from a third party perspective making claims about a component which they have no operational control over.
 - Component Forking: Track when components are forked into new projects
 - Export Restrictions: Handle cases where components become restricted in certain regions
 - Security Status Changes: Track when components are marked as compromised or unsafe